 NROTC Map Overlay

-Midshipmen who choose the Navy Nursing option must be pursuing a Bachelor of Science in Nursing at one of 31 Navy Nursing ROTC affiliated universities, which are also shown on the map above.
+Midshipmen who choose the Navy Nursing option must be pursuing a Bachelor of Science in Nursing at one of 32 Navy Nursing ROTC-affiliated universities, which are also shown on the map above.
 Nursing midshipmen are required to complete the following classes: Introduction to Naval Science, Seapower and Maritime Affairs, and Leadership and Management I and II.
-Additionally, they must attend two four-week summer training courses.
-Upon commissioning, midshipmen will become officers in the Navy Nursing Corps, which falls under the Department of the Navy Bureau of Medicine.
+Additionally, they must attend two four-week summer training sessions and participate in weekly ROTC activities.
+Upon commissioning, midshipmen will become ensigns in the Navy Nursing Corps, which falls under the Department of the Navy Bureau of Medicine.
 They must serve for four years on active duty.

-The Marine Option is available at nearly 150 colleges and universities in the United States.
-Students spend their first two summers learning about the Navy and Marine Corps.
+The Marine Option is available at over 100 colleges and universities in the United States.
+Students will spend their first two summers learning about the Navy and Marine Corps.
 The third summer involves spending six weeks at Marine Officer Candidates School in Quantico, VA.
 Midshipmen must take one year of English grammar and composition, National Security Policy and American Military Affairs, and one semester of world culture and regional studies.
 Each semester, midshipmen are also required to enroll in a naval science course.
-Job opportunities after commissioning are in one of three areas: ground, aviation, or law.
+Job opportunities after commissioning as second lieutenants are in one of three areas: ground, aviation, or law.
 Marines must serve four years on active duty.

 - Award amount:

-- Four-year scholarship: This program provides full tuition at an approved college or university, coverage of all mandatory fees, $750 for books, uniforms, three summer cruises, and a monthly living allowance.
+- Four-year scholarship: This program provides full tuition at an approved college or university, coverage of all mandatory fees, $750 for books, uniforms, three summer cruises, and a monthly living allowance (between $250 and $400 depending on the student’s year in school).

 - Two- and three-year scholarships: These provide full tuition at an approved college or university, coverage of all educational fees, uniforms, Naval Science textbooks, one or two summer cruises, $750 for other textbooks, and a monthly living allowance for the duration of the scholarship.